jdc-cunningham/ml-hat-cam/README.md

 ### About

-An auto-zoom hat-mounted camera using Raspberry Pi HQ cam and ML for rc plane detection
+An auto-zoom hat-mounted camera using an Arducam IMX477 and ML for rc plane detection

 <img src="./devlog/images/ml-hat-cam.JPG"/>